|A14 IDT (Integrated Delivery Team) working on behalf of Highways England

-Highways England’s £1.5 billion scheme to improve the A14 between Cambridge and Huntingdon will see 21 miles of this major route upgraded to three lanes in each direction.
+Highways England’s £1.5 billion scheme to improve the A14 between Cambridge and Huntingdon has seen 21 miles of this major route upgraded to three lanes in each direction.

 “It started with a comprehensive pre-qualification questionnaire, then we were audited, including a behavioural assessment.
 It was all remarkably thorough.”